chrisryan91/CheesyStore_PP5/README.md

 </details>

-### Design

-xxx

 ### GitHub Projects

-In the repository for CheesyStore I opened some issues for this project.
-I began by creating sixteen User Story issues.
-I followed this by creating corresponding Tasks for each User Story.
-I created three different project and imported the User Stories into each project.
+In the repository for CheesyStore, I initiated the project by creating sixteen User Story issues.
+Subsequently, I generated corresponding Tasks for each User Story.
+Three different project boards were created, and the User Stories were imported into each.

-- The main project board contains three columns: to do, in progress and completed.
-As development progressed I moved User Stories from one column to the next.
-This helped me keep track of what stage I was in during the project.
+1. The main project board comprises three columns: to do, in progress, and completed.
+As development advanced, I transitioned User Stories from one column to another, aiding in tracking the project's progress.

-- I created a second project board and imported both the User Stories and Tasks to help me visualise what needed to be done for each User Story.
-Each User Story and corresponding Task is placed in a column.
+2. A second project board was created, incorporating both User Stories and Tasks.
+This board was designed to provide an overview of the tasks associated with each User Story, with each User Story and its corresponding Task placed in a specific column.

-- I created a third project board to help prioritise User Stories during development with MoSCoW Prioritisation with columns for Must-Have, Should-Have, Could-Have and Wont-Have.
+3. A third project board was created to prioritize User Stories using the MoSCoW Prioritization method.
+This board featured columns for Must-Have, Should-Have, Could-Have, and Won't-Have, facilitating the prioritization of development tasks.

 Link to Main Project Board: [Project Board](https://github.com/users/chrisryan91/projects/10)